akulmehta/akulmehta/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on creation of a glycan microarray data management software built using Laravel.
+- 🔭 I’m currently working on creation of a glycan microarray data management web-application using Laravel.

 - 🌱 I’m currently learning Laravel, PostGreSQL and PHP.